latest nhpb_banner 1__compressed2

 After school programs are administered.
 These are focused on addressing health, safety, and the growth of children and students of all ages.
 The after school programs that are administered by the Y can assist kindergartners through middle schoolers.
 Clients will be provided a wide variety of programmatic and activity options to help them explore and develop their talents and interests.

 Free meals or snacks may be served.
 When a holiday or summer break begins, or after the school day is done, may children and students struggle with finding their next meal.
 Many families with children are at risk of going hungry as they depend on the free or low cost breakfasts and lunches that they get during the school day.
-Studies show that about 30 million children rely on these school meals from the U.S. Department of Agriculture and the National School Lunch Program.
+Millions of children rely on these school meals from the U.S. Department of Agriculture and the National School Lunch Program.

-So the YMCA tries to help meet this need during the summer.
-The YMCA and other charity sites will often serve as feeding sites for USDA Summer Food Service Program.
+• So the YMCA tries to help meet this need during the summer.
+The YMCA will often serve as feeding sites for USDA Summer Food Service Program.
 This means that students, teenagers, and students can stop by a site for a free snack or meal during the holiday or summer months.
 Many of the centers will often hold other activities for the students as well.
 Find how to apply for the free summer food program.

-Oftentimes the Y will work with other local non-profits or businesses as well.
-For example, in the past the YMCA has partnered with companies such as Wal-Mart provide millions of snacks and meals to tens of thousands of children and offer thousands of free snacks to kids and teens.
+Oftentimes the Y will partner with food pantries or businesses as well.
+For example, in the past the YMCA has partnered with companies such as WalMart and Target to provide millions of snacks and meals to tens of thousands of children and teens.
 Most of the aid is targeted at youth that are between the ages 5-18 and they can generally participate in the program to get their fill of free food and fun.
 Those that are enrolled can receive healthy, nutritious meals and snacks.
 The Y will also coordinate a number of recreational and learning activities.

 Children often sign up for summer camp at YMCA centers.
 They can be field trips or recreational activities, such as camping, cook outs, and give kids snacks or food too.
 They can also be given access to internet or family building activities.
 Or children may be able to volunteer to gain experience for either a part or full time job (if old enough).
 All of these are part of overall youth development.
 Find more details on summer camps for students during the summer.